jconwell3115/Golden_Config_Generator/README.md

 - ~~Add generic old configuration files for testing and proof of concept~~
 - Add elif for access ports to add standard config and remove duplicates
 - CLI arguments to take the file name or names if multiples are desired
-- then remove the prompt to ask for file name
+- Remove the prompt to ask for file name
 - Add switch to read all files in directory

 ## Author